Last Updated on March 17, 2023

 ADVANTAGES OF PERENNIAL VEGETABLES

-I’m not saying growing spinach, cabbage, garlic, or spaghetti squash isn’t a worthwhile pursuit, but particularly if you’re the type of gardener who isn’t always on top of spring garden tasks like seed starting (raising my hand here!), something that comes out of the ground exactly when it’s supposed to without any thought from you is one of the coolest things in food gardening, IMO.
+I’m not saying growing spinach, cabbage, tomatoes, or spaghetti squash isn’t a worthwhile pursuit, but particularly if you’re the type of gardener who isn’t always on top of spring garden tasks like seed starting (raising my hand here!), something that comes out of the ground exactly when it’s supposed to without any thought from you is one of the coolest things in food gardening, IMO.

 Though I’ve failed many a time at keeping an eye on the seeds I’ve sown in the crazy weather of Minnesota springs, I can always count on enormous crops of rhubarb and sunchokes no matter how distracted I am.
 Also, like other perennials suited to our challenging climate, perennial vegetables tend to resist disease and pests better than many annual food crops.

 I’ve long been fascinated by permaculture and have experimented with many cold-tolerant perennials in our not-so-big yard.
 In addition to plum, apple, juneberry, and cherry trees, we’ve grown gooseberries, honeyberries, grapes, elderberries, strawberries, and raspberries, as well as several unusual perennial food plants I’ve found in the many permaculture guides I’ve devoured over the years.

 As you’ll see in the list below, we’ve greatly expanded what we consider food plants, so we now have numerous other sources of perennial vegetables growing on our humble 1/10 acre corner yard.
 Many of them masquerade as ornamentals, and passersby have no idea that the groundcovers wind up in our salad bowl.